Condit Township, Champaign County, Illinois

 Condit Township is a township in Champaign County, Illinois, USA.
-As of the 2020 census, its population was 486 and it contained 206 housing units.
+As of the 2020 census, its population was 486 and contained 206 housing units.

 History

 Condit Township formed from the eastern half of Newcomb Township on May 8, 1867.
 It was named after Albert Barton Condit, who was the first to represent the township in the county’s Board of Supervisors.
 An early post office in northwest Condit Township, near Fisher, was called Newcomb.

 Geography

-Condit is Township 21 North, Range 8 East of the Third Principal Meridian.
+Condit is coterminous with Congressional township 21 North, Range 8 East of the Third Principal Meridian.

 According to the 2010 census, the township has a total area of 36.48 sqmi, of which 36.43 sqmi (or 99.86%) is land and 0.04 sqmi (or 0.14%) is water.
 The Sangamon River flows through the northwest corner of the township.